enkidevs/curriculum/blockchain/fundamentals/intro-blockchain/importance-of-blockchain.md

 Here are a couple reasons to why blockchain is an important technology:

 1. **Secure**

 All data found in the blockchain is secured using advanced cryptography.
 This makes it resistant to unauthorized changes (like hacking).

-Because the blockchain is decentralized, it is less susceptible to human error, data loss or hacking.
+Because the blockchain is decentralized, it doesn't have a single point of failure.
+This makes it less susceptible to abuse, human error, data loss or hacking.

 2. **Transparent**

 The blockchain contains a full history of transactions, not just a snapshot in time.
 Moreover, the same history is spread across all blocks of the network, with all blocks storing **the same information**.

 Another proof of the worthiness and capabilities of this technology comes from Estonia.